Paraguay expedition: Ulterior motive theories

+Precedents

+The Water Witch expedition to South America was one of several in which units of the Navy had been ordered to explore and open up parts of the world to intercourse with the United States.
+The most famous of these today is the Perry Expedition (1852-3 and 1854-5) which, under the presidencies of Millard Fillmore and Franklin Pierce, had "opened up" Japan, until then a country which had kept itself in strict isolation.
+The Perry Expedition had threatened force in 1853 and the divided Japanese leadership had decided to accept America's demands.
+Paraguay, thanks to its traditional isolation, had a reputation as an "inland Japan"; but Hopkins, the Rhode Island company and Page publicised the theory that Paraguay had more to offer than Japan.
+Buchanan may have wanted to emulate the achievement of his predecessors.
+(One of the vessels of the Perry Expedition, the Supply, was used on the Paraguay expedition.)

 The expedition

 The Paraguay expedition consisted of two functions: the naval force, and an accompanying diplomatic mission.

 The naval arm

 Up to that time it was the largest naval expedition ever to leave the United States.
 It accounted for 25% of the Navy's personnel and operational vessels.

 These ships carried 200 guns and 2,500 men.

 Most of the American fleet drew too much water to ascend the rivers.
 Therefore, the United States chartered seven commercial steamers and adapted them as naval vessels.
 The charters gave the United States the option to buy them outright, which it did.
 In the table they are denoted by an asterisk.

 The diplomatic arm, and its instructions

 President Buchanan appointed a diplomat to accompany the expedition.
 He was Judge James Butler Bowlin, a prominent and well-respected St Louis politician with "a reputation as a forceful, no-nonsense diplomat".